GeekyGhost/ComfyUI-GeekyRemB/README.md

-Update, correct the ini file issue by adding .sripts
+Update: 8/29, corrected the ini file issue by adding .sripts

 This is a custom node for ComfyUI which can be found here!